-Learn natural ways to control mood swings with simple lifestyle changes.
 Mood swings are not inevitable and lifestyle habits often cause or worsen them.
+Learn drug-free ways to control mood swings with simple lifestyle changes.

 It’s normal for your mood to vary as you react to events of the day.

-But if your reactions swing wildly and you feel like you live on an emotional roller coaster, your mood swings may be out of control.
+But if your reactions swing wildly and you feel like you live on an emotional roller coaster, your mood swings are out of control.

 Mood changes, especially when they are sudden or unpredictable, often take a toll on relationships or performance at work.